vanheeringen-lab/seq2science/docs/content/workflows/download_fastq.md

 ## Downloading fastqs
-Downloading public data in bulk from the NCBI, ENA, and DDBJ databases has never been easier or faster!
+Downloading public data in bulk from the NCBI, ENA, and DDBJ databases has never been easier!

 ### Pipeline steps
 <p align="center">